Skip to main content

 Evaluating randomness

-LLMs are inherently nondeterminstic, which means their outputs will vary with each call at nonzero temperatures (and sometimes even at zero temperature).
+LLMs are inherently nondeterministic, which means their outputs will vary with each call at nonzero temperatures (and sometimes even at zero temperature).
 OpenAI introduced the seed variable to improve reproducibility of outputs, and other providers will probably follow suit.

 Set a constant seed in the provider config: